CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

 > **Note**: The following tasks should be executed in command prompt.

-1. Open a new command prompt in your jump VM and login to azure with the below commands after updating the values in the command.
+1. Open a new command prompt in your jump VM and login to azure with the below commands after updating the values in the below command.

    * Username: **<inject key="AzureAdUserEmail"></inject>**
    * Password: **<inject key="AzureAdUserPassword"></inject>**